ranxm2/RNA_ancestry/README.md

 Affer the reference genome is built, user can use the ADMIXTURE to estimate the ancestry proportion.
 Details of the ADMIXTURE can be found in the [ADMIXTURE](https://dalexander.github.io/admixture/).

-The code to run the ADMIXTURE is in `source/Ancestry/Ancestry.sh`.
+The code to run the ADMIXTURE is in `source/estimate.sh`.
 User can run the following code to estimate the ancestry proportion:

 ## Result Output

-Result should be similar like thgis:
+Result of the estimated result should be in this format:

 ```bash
 Ancestry       Proportion   N_SNPs
 African        75.5%        240001
 European       13.2%        240001
 Asian          11.3%        240001
 ```